thprfssr/danetiska.com/index.md

 Since the inception of this project in 2016, the language has undergone a myriad of revisions and rewritings.
-This site is intended to be a living and ever-changing reference document that describes the current state of the language.
+This site is intended to be a living and ever-changing reference document that describes the current state of the language and cultural project.

 <!--Feel free to browse the [dictionary](/assets/docs/dictionary.pdf)
 and check out the